 Guide to material of interest to the family historian.
 Selected websites provides links to a variety of information including guides, indexes and digitised images of documents.

 The National Library of Australia provides a series of answers to frequently asked reference questions.
 This page provides brief information that may be of assistance in undertaking searches for missing people or lost friends

 GovPubs: the Australian Government Publications Guide is a guide to selected types of Australian government publications, such as Acts, Hansards, Gazettes and Parliamentary Papers, located in Australia's National, State and Territory libraries or available on the Internet.
 A historical description of each publication is provided, and holdings information will enable you to locate resources in each library or online.

-Offers ways people can learn about using the National Library collections.
+Offers ways people can learn about using the National Library collections and services.
 Includes school programs and adult learning programs.